-As per Raymond School District Policy JICK Student Safety and Violence Prevention - Bullying and Cyberbullying
+As per Raymond School District Policy JICK

+Student Safety and Violence Prevention - Bullying and Cyberbullying

-Section XV, Appeal Please complete this form and submit to the Superintendent's Office.
+Section XV, Appeal

+Please complete this form and submit to the Superintendent's Office.

-Student Name:
+Student Name: -

-Incident Date: Student Grade: -
+Incident Date: Student Grade:

-Parent/Guardian Name(s):
+Parent/Guardian Name(s): -

-Parent/Guardian Contact Information ation:
+Parent/Guardian Contact Inform ation:

-Address
+Address -

-Phone (H) Phone (C) -
+Phone (H) Phone (C)

-Email
+Email -

-rassment appeal will not add or reduce discipline, in accor Suspension and Expulsion of Pupils Including Procedures
+rassment appeal will not add or reduce discipline, in accord Suspension and Expulsion of Pupils Including Procedures A

-Please state the reason(s) why y (How/why is the decision incorre you are aggrieved. ct and/or how does it adversely impact your child?)
+Please state the reason(s) why to (How/why is the decision incorrection) you are aggrieved. ect and/or how does it adversely impact your child?)

 What is the nature of relief you s (What do you want the District to

-Parent/Guardian Signature Date
+Parent/Guardian Signature Date Parent/Guardian Signature Date

-Parent/Guardian Signature